 Ms. Keira Lee is the Center Coordinator of the CSPS-Korea and a member of Mason Korea’s Office of Academic Affairs.
 Prior to joining us, she acquired several years of experience working as a registrar and administrative assistant at Asia Pacific International School.
 She also worked in Publicis Group’s Publicis Modem.
 Ms. Lee was awarded our 2018 Staff Recognition Award.
 The award is an acknowledgement of a strong commitment to excellence, professionalism, and consistent demonstration of cooperation with faculty and staff.
 Ms. Lee has a bachelor’s degree in social science from Ritsumeikan Asia Pacific University.

-Mr. Seong Jae Shin is a Research Assistant at CSPS-Korea and a prospective M.S. in International Security student at Sciences Po.
-He has a B.S. in Conflict Analysis Resolution with a concentration on International Conflicts at George Mason University.
-He also completed a minor in Global Affairs.
+Mr. Seong Jae Shin is a Research Assistant at Center for Security Policy Studies – Korea.
+Prior to joining CSPS-Korea, he was a liaison student fellow at CSPS and a program assistant at Dialogue and Difference Project.
+He contributed to the Program for the Prevention of Mass Violence as a research assistant.
+He has a B.S. in Conflict Analysis Resolution with a concentration on International Conflicts from George Mason University.
+He is a prospective M.S. in International Security student at Sciences Po.
 His research interest focuses on international security policies in Middle-East and East Asia as well as international counter-terrorism policies.